psylinux/psylinux/README.md

 ## I'm bão and you? 🤠

+- I'm a Cyber Security Cowboy all the time
+- Father
+- Pentester
+- Red Teamer
+- Security researcher
-I'm a Cyber Security Cowboy, security researcher and in my free time, I like to have some fun in bug bounty programs!
+- In my free time I like having fun in bug bounty programs!

 ## Stats